zephyrproject-rtos/zephyr/doc/about_zephyr.rst

 resource-constrained systems, from simple embedded environmental sensors and LED wearables to sophisticated smart watches and IoT wireless gateways.

+The open source project associated with the Zephyr kernel makes it available to users and developers under a Revised BSD License.

 Key Features
 ************